Automation and Electronic Systems FAQs

 What are Control Charts in Automation and Electronic Systems?

-Control charts serve as guides to monitor the states of industrial processes, measurements, diagnoses, and improving the current and future states of production processes.
+Control charts serve as guides to monitor the states of industrial processes, measurements, diagnoses, and improve the current and future states of production processes.
 They are visual representations of these elements that provide clear pictures for technicians, engineers, and production managers.
 Technicians may generate new charts on specialized industry software for their supervisors and coworkers.

 How Helpful Is an Associate of Occupational Studies (AOS) Degree in Automation and Electronic Systems?